Annotated Bibliography in On-line Character Recognition, Pen Computing, Gesture User Interfaces and Tablet and Touch Computers

 You may have read something somewhere that indicated some organization like

 ... had invented pen computing / tablet computing.
-After skimming through some of the references above, you might start to think some of those claims - particularly those by large corporations - could be slightly exaggerated: for example, inventing an improvement on how do spelling correction [Viterbi67] is not the same as inventing the first graphical word-processing program.
+After skimming through some of the references above, you might start to think some of those claims - particularly those by large corporations - could be slightly exaggerated: for example, inventing an improvement on spelling correction [Viterbi67] is not the same as inventing the first graphical word-processing program.

 Which is not to say that a particular system did not do some

 very interesting new things within the context of pen computing, such as

 Note: I find the very early references to technology interesting.
 For example,

 - Handwriting recognition by a machine in real time, with a user writing with a stylus, goes back to before World War I: